illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Preconditions:**

-1. An active game session exists and managed by the game session manager.
+1. An active game session exists and managed by the GameSessionManager.
-2. Players are connected through their respective player handlers.
+2. Players are connected through their respective PlayerHandlers.
-3. The game state is actively synchronized by the game state synchronizer.
+3. The game state is actively synchronized by the GameStateSynchronizer.

 **Trigger:** A game ending condition is met (win, draw, player quit, or disconnection).

 **Scenario:**

-1. Game session manager detects the session should end (through game logic or player action).
+1. GameSessionManager detects the session should end (through game logic or player action).
-2. Game state synchronizer finalizes the last state and communicates the final result to both players.
+2. GameStateSynchronizer finalizes the last state and communicates the final result to both players.
-3. Server controller is notified the game session is complete.
+3. ServerController is notified the game session is complete.
-4. Network manager sends a session termination message to clients.
+4. NetworkManager sends a session termination message to clients.
 5. Database stores the match result in match history and updates any affected leaderboard data.
 6. Player handlers update the current state (no session) and players are returned to a waiting, or menu screen.
-7. The game session manager deletes the session instance.
+7. The GameSessionManager deletes the session instance.

 **Post conditions:**